sky93/healight/readme.md

 # Healight, encyclopedia generator platform
 Healight is an powerful encyclopedia generator platform.
-Healight creates a ready-to-use encyclopedia website in a minute!
+Healight creates ready-to-use encyclopedia website in a minute!
 The project is written in Nodejs & Mongodb.
 It is free for non-commercial use.